Signed in as:

 filler@godaddy.com

 You must have the necessary skills to navigate basic functions of a laptop or desktop computer, video conferencing software, browsing websites, and downloading, saving, and accessing files.
-If you are unskilled, seek help before joining the course as it may not be suitable for you.
+If you are unskilled, seek help before joining the course as remote learning may not be suitable for you.

 You must have a good understanding of spoken and written English.
 Learning needs are accommodated so you must notify us in advance so we can make provision to help you.